STEP 6: “Were entirely ready to have God remove all these defects of character.”

 - Trust the Process: Remember, just as you couldn’t overcome food addiction without God’s help, you cannot eliminate these defenses alone.
 Step 6 prepares your heart and mind for working step 7 where you will invite God to work in you.

-Completing your Defenses Readiness Table
+Completing your Defenses Readiness Assessment

 - How does it help you?
 (How has this served me in the past?)